 HRNSW is an inclusive work place.
 It is sometimes said in defence of such comments that they are made in a good-humoured manner.
 However, that is no defence or justification for such comments, which can negatively impact the subject of the comments in ways that we maynot be aware of.
 We all have a responsibility not to disrespect another person by highlighting or making fun of difference, especially gender, sexual, marital, racial, ethnic, religious and similar differences, including any disability.

-All officers of HRNSW are entitled to expect that they also will be treated in a respectful, non-discriminatory and non-harassing manner by stakeholders and members of the public interacting with HRNSW.
+with HRNSW.
 If you believe that a stakeholder or member of the public is treating you in a manner that contravenes this policy, you should raise the matter with your supervisor, in order that appropriate steps can be taken.